History of figure skating: Post-World War II to present day

 Figure skaters were once subject to restrictive amateur status rules.
 In May 1990, the International Skating Union voted to allow skaters who were intending to skate professionally to return to ISU competition if they obtained their national association's permission.
 In June 1992, skaters who had already lost their eligibility were given an opportunity to apply for reinstatement in order to compete at the 1994 Winter Olympics.
 The Champions Series was introduced in 1995 and retitled the Grand Prix series in 1998.
 The Four Continents Figure Skating Championships were held for the first time in 1999 in Halifax, Nova Scotia, Canada.

 Following the 2002 Winter Olympics, and the 2002 Winter Olympics figure skating scandal, the classic 6.0 system of judging was retired, and the ISU Judging System (IJS), or New Judging System(NJS), was put in place.
-The 2006 Winter Olympics in Torino, Italy was the first Olympics to be judged using this protocol.
+The 2006 Winter Olympics in Turin, Italy was the first Olympics to be judged using this protocol.
 Overall, the ISU Judging System has resulted in major shifts in program design, and technical scoring, and perpetual searching to "game the system" with each iteration of rule updates.
 In 2009, the first team event was founded in Tokyo, Japan, (World Team Trophy).
 After the 2009–10 season, the ice dancing competition was reduced from three segments to two by combining the compulsory and original dances into the short dance.
 The team event made its Olympic debut at the 2014 Winter Olympics in Sochi, Russia.
 Beginning in the 2014–15 season, all disciplines are allowed to use music with lyrics or words, previously restricted to ice dancing.

 The competitive figure skating season runs from August until the date of the World Figure Skating Championships, typically held in March.
 Competitions may include various pre-novice levels, novice, junior, and senior events.
 Since the 1980s, four skating has disappeared while synchronized skating and solo ice dance have grown in popularity.
 The first World Synchronized Skating Championships were held in 2000.
 In September 2014, the International Skating Union sent the IOC a formal proposal for the inclusion of synchronized skating in the Winter Olympics.